parrt/msds501/labs/git.md

 This repository is a mechanism to learn git/github.
 ```

-To synchronize your laptop with the github repository, pull changes down:
+To synchronize your laptop with the github repository, pull the changes made at the github website down to your laptop:

 ```bash
 $ git pull origin